Tag

 (1) Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-2. Each sprint should deliver a better product for your customers
+2. Each sprint should deliver a better product, and more value, for your customers

-One reason why agile should (🤞 in theory - we’ll expand on this shortly) benefit your customers is that every two to four weeks, your users will usually get new features and upgraded products.
+One reason why agile should (in theory - we’ll expand on this shortly) benefit your customers is that every two to four weeks, you’ll ship something new.
+It may not be a whole new feature each time, but every update, UI improvement, and even every bug fix is delivery of incremental improvement.

 This is kind of a big deal when you compare it to traditional project management approaches.

-Pre-agile, customers could be waiting many months or even years before they would see any changes.
+With a waterfall approach, customers could be waiting months or even years before seeing any changes.
 In many cases, by the time updates were released, customers, technologies, and requirements had moved on.

-• Users should potentially see new features added to a roadmap and rolled out in weeks or months, not years.
+- Regularly add new features to a roadmap and incrementally roll them out in weeks or months, rather than years

-• If something’s not working, your customers can report the issue and provide feedback right away
+- Can see early on if something’s not working, because you invite your users to report issues and provide feedback right away

-• Your product is moving forward and the customer is moving forward with it
+- Keep your product moving forward, and the customer is moving forward with it

-… but it’s important to note that all of these really awesome benefits only really apply if you’re prioritising your backlog and choosing features with your customers’ best interests at heart 💞
+However, it’s important to note that all of these really awesome benefits only apply if you’re prioritising your backlog and choosing features with your customers’ best interests at heart.

 3. Agile teams need to know what’s valuable to their customers

-Your developers likely want to work on projects that they find exciting or fulfilling.
-But the best agile teams know they need to prioritise the features that matter to their customers.
-Because if you’re not solving their most important problems, your customers will find someone else who will solve them 😨
+Your developers likely want to work on projects that they find exciting or fulfilling, so the best way to motivate your agile teams is by building empathy with the people they’re building for.
+The most successful teams get a kick out of delivering the features that matter most to their customers.
+Because if you’re not solving their most important problems, your customers will find someone else who will solve them.

 4. Customer focus leads to better quality products